-Statute: 75-5-103(29), 82-4-203(27), and 82-4-203(44), MCA Contact: DEPARTMENT OF ENVIRONMENTAL QUALITY Air, Energy & Mining Division Coal &amp; Opencut Mining Bureau
+Statute: 75-5-103(29), 82-4-203(27), and 82-4-203(44), MCA

 HARD-ROCK MINING: EXPLORATION

 A state exploration license is required from the Montana Department of Environmental Quality to conduct mineral exploration activities for ores and rock or rock products that result in a material disturbance of the land surface for the purpose of determining the presence, location, extent, depth, grade, and economic viability of mineralization (82-4-303(12), MCA).
 An exploration license is a statewide license and only one is issued per individual or company.
 Any additional projects are considered amendments to the license and each must be individually approved and bonded.
 A bulk sample of up to 10,000 short tons of material may be taken at each project for metallurgical testing.